hcnoh/hcnoh.github.io/about.md

 ## Employment and Career
 - Before)
-    - Research and Development on NLP in TmaxData as a military service (2018.
+    - Research and Development on Natural Language Processing in TmaxData as a military service (2018.
 2 ~ 2018.
 9)
     - Research and Development on Speech Synthesis in TmaxData as a military service (2018.
 9 ~ 2019.
 4)
-    - Research and Development on Recommendation System for Math Education Platform in TmaxData as a military service (2019.
+    - Research and Development on Knowledge Tracing in TmaxData as a military service (2019.
 4 ~ 2019.
 12)
 - Now)
-    - Research and Development on Automated Knowledge Base Construction in TmaxAI as a military service (2020.
+    - Research and Development on Knowledge Graph in TmaxAI as a military service (2020.
 1 ~ Now)

 ## Education
 - Yonsei University, B.S. in Electrical and Electronic Engineering (2016.
 2)